Texas Christian University: Campus

 A notable exception to this rule is Robert Carr Chapel, which was the first building on campus to be constructed of bricks other than TCU buff.
 The chapel is built of a distinctive salmon-colored brick, a deviation that caused alumni to protest when the building opened in 1953.

 TCU is home to the Starpoint School, a laboratory school for students in grades 1–6 with learning differences.
 Starpoint's goal is to develop advanced educational techniques for helping students with learning disabilities.
 KinderFrogs School, an early-intervention laboratory pre-school for children with Down syndrome, is housed in the same building as Starpoint.
 TCU is the only university in the nation with two on-campus laboratory schools in special education.
 The laboratory schools, both programs of the College of Education, are located near Sherley Hall and Colby Hall.

 Since 2006, much of the campus has been under construction, and many buildings have been either renovated or replaced.
 The old Student Center was demolished in 2008 and replaced with Scharbauer Hall, which opened in 2010 and houses the bulk of AddRan College's offices and classrooms.
-Construction is also currently underway to renovate the dance building, and a new academic building for Brite Divinity School is being erected behind the Religion Complex.
-A major renovation of the library and a new residence hall are also planned.
+Renovations to Erma Lowe Hall, the building that houses the School for Classical & Contemporary Dance, were completed in 2011.
+A new academic building for Brite Divinity School – the W. Oliver and Nell A. Harrison Building – was completed in 2012.

-The 717-seat, $10 million Van Cliburn Concert Hall at TCU opened in April 2022 with a month of celebration events, as part of the $53 million TCU Music Center which opened in 2020.
-It joins the existing TCU concert halls Ed Landreth Hall and PepsiCo Recital Hall.
-Van Cliburn Concert Hall will be the early round venue for the June 2022 Sixteenth Van Cliburn International Piano Competition, returning the competition to TCU's campus where it was first held in 1962 as the First Van Cliburn International Piano Competition.
+The 717-seat Van Cliburn Concert Hall at TCU opened in 2022; the TCU Music Center had opened in 2020.